ahmedalaahagag/mobily-SMS-old/README.md

 # Getting help

-If you need help installing or using the library, please contact Mobily.ws Support at **help@mobily.ws** first. mobily Support staff are well-versed in all of the mobily.ws Helper Libraries, and usually reply within 24 hours.
+If you need help installing or using the library, please contact Mobily.ws Support at **ahmedalaahagag@gmail.com** first. mobily Support staff are well-versed in all of the mobily.ws Helper Libraries, and usually reply within 24 hours.

 If you've instead found a bug in the library or would like new features added, go ahead and open issues or pull requests against this repo!
 # api